 Payments to suppliers are performed as advance payments effected when placing the purchase order, and balance payment upon delivery.
 Suppliers charge no interest.
 Bank letters of credit apply to certain supplies.
 The Group has no practice of providing securities in respect of trade payables.

-Liabilities to related parties are disclosed in Note 25.
+Liabilities to associates are disclosed in Note Error!
+Reference source not found.4.

 The tax liabilities of the company are current and include: